Entropic equality for worst-case work at any protocol speed: Continuous time versus discrete time

 Going in the other direction, we now show explicitly how the discrete-time model can be derived from a physical master equation.
 Consider a two-level system that has a state $|0\rangle$, kept at zero energy, and a state $|1\rangle$ whose energy $\hbar\omega(t)$ changes.
 The Hamiltonian is $H(t)=\hbar\omega(t)|1\rangle\langle 1|$, and the system interacts with a temperature-$T$ heat bath.
 In~\cite{albash_quantum_2012}, a master equation for the density matrix $\rho(t)$ was derived for a such system.
 In the present case, the master equation is

-The heat bath's thermal photon number $n_{\rm th}(\omega)=(e^{\beta \hbar\omega}-1)^{-1}$ depends on time because the upper level shifts. $d(\omega)$ is the dimensionless heat-bath density of states; $\Gamma$ denotes a rate assumed to be constant; $\sigma_-=|0\rangle\langle 1|$ denotes the usual lowering operator; and $\sigma_+=\sigma_-^\dagger$.
+The heat bath, modeled as as set of harmonic oscillators, has a thermal occupation number $n_{\rm th}(\omega)=(e^{\beta \hbar\omega}-1)^{-1}$ that depends on time because the upper level shifts. $d(\omega)$ is the dimensionless heat-bath density of states; $\Gamma$ denotes a rate assumed to be constant; $\sigma_-=|0\rangle\langle 1|$ denotes the usual lowering operator; and $\sigma_+=\sigma_-^\dagger$.
 Equation~(\ref{eq:master}) has the form of the usual Lindblad master equation, but the Lindblad operator depends on time.
 The dependence arises only from the level spacing's time dependence.
 The Hamiltonian part contains the Lamb shift.

 In the derivation of Eq.~(\ref{eq:master}) one assumes, as usual, weak coupling to the heat bath, the Markovian approximation, and the rotating-wave approximation.
-One also assumes that the adiabatic approximation holds, i.e. the system always remains in its time-local energy eigenstates when the interaction with the heat bath is ignored.
+One also assumes that the adiabatic approximation holds, i.e., the system always remains in its time-local energy eigenstates when the interaction with the heat bath is ignored.
 This condition is always fullfilled under the assumption of vanishing energy coherences at all times that we made in this section.
-Indeed, the part of (\ref{eq:master}) pertaining to the diagonal elements of $\rho(t)$ can be derived without the adiabatic assumption \cite{Ingold92a}.
+Indeed, the part of (\ref{eq:master}) pertaining to the diagonal elements of $\rho(t)$ can be derived without the adiabatic assumption~\cite{Ingold92a}.

 We now consider discrete times $t_n:= n \Delta t $, $n=0,\ldots, N$, with $\omega(t)$ constant during the time intervals $\Delta t$, $\omega_n := \omega(t_n)$.
 Restricting ourselves to changes of the Hamiltonian that only involve its spectrum, $H(t)$ and ${\cal L}(t)$ are constant during a given time interval.